dhananjayarao95/Fitnessproj/README.md

 * HTML
 * CSS
 * JS
-That Binds up through Github and deployed using Azure Static Web Apps, and We also Included Another Service Azure Health Bot esentillay needed for health related servive,
+That Binds up through Github and deployed using Azure Static Web Apps, and We also Included Another Service Azure Health Bot esentillay needed for health related service.